University of Illinois, Urbana-Champaign

 The operating system could load multiple programs into memory and run them in tiny slices, quickly switching back and forth.

-The operating system allows multiple users to input data into a program from dedicated terminals.
+The operating system allows multiple users to input data into a program from dedicated terminals.1970 - UNIX

 Developed at ATT's Bell Labs by Ken Thompson, Dennis Ritchie, and Brian Kernighan.